-- (i) There is no materially significant related party transaction that may have potential conflict with the interest of the Company at large; - (ii) Details of non-compliance by the listed entity, penalties, strictures imposed on the listed entity by stock exchange(s) or the board or any statutory authority, on any matter related to capital markets, during the last three years: Nil - (iii) The Company has established vigil mechanism/whistle blower policy and also affirms that no personnel have been denied access to the Audit Committee;
+- (i) There is no materially significant related party transaction that may have potential conflict with the interest of the Company at large. - (ii) Details of non-compliance by the listed entity, penalties, strictures imposed on the listed entity by stock exchange(s) or the board or any statutory authority, on any matter related to capital markets, during the last three years: Nil - (iii) The Company has established vigil mechanism/whistle blower policy and also affirms that no personnel have been denied access to the Audit Committee.

-- (iv) The Company has also adopted policies on Preservation of Documents and Archival of Documents and Determination of Materiality of Events. - (v) The Company has complied with all mandatory requirements of disclosures specified in regulations 17 to 27 and clauses (b) to (i) of sub-regulation (2) of regulation 46 of SEBI (LODR) 2015 as mentioned in this report. - (vi) Details of compliance with the non-mandatory requirements:-
+- (iv) The Company has complied with all mandatory requirements of disclosures specified in regulations 17 to 27 and clauses (b) to (i) of sub-regulation (2) of regulation 46 of SEBI (LODR) Regulations, 2015 as mentioned in this report. - (v) Details of compliance with the non-mandatory requirements: -